Callum-OP/Asset-Vault/README.md

 - open an asset's details, **download** the original, and read its likes/comments.

-Guests **cannot** upload, edit, delete, re-file, like, or comment — every write is refused server-side with `403` (enforced centrally: a guest token may only use safe HTTP methods).
-Private assets stay invisible to guests (`404`).
+Guests **cannot** upload, edit, delete, re-file, like, or comment — every write is refused server-side.
+Private assets stay invisible to guests.

 ## Public & private assets
 Every asset is **private by default** — only its owner can see or edit it.
 On an